altocodenl/tagaway/readme.md

    - Must contain no extraneous files (otherwise, 400 with body `{error: 'invalidFile'}`).
 The only allowed file is `pic`.
    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).
    - The file uploaded must be `.png` or `.jpg` (otherwise, 400 with body `{error: 'format'}`).
-   - If the same file exists for that user, a 409 is returned with body `{error: 'conflict'}`.
+   - If the same file exists for that user, a 409 is returned with body `{error: 'repeated'}`.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned.
    - If there's an internal error, a 500 is returned with body `{error: ...}`.